Skip to main content

 3–6 years

-Most children have moved past the peak of developmental separation anxiety by age 3.
-Brief nervousness at new situations (new school, new babysitter) is still normal.
-Persistent, intense separation distress that lasts more than four weeks at this age may indicate separation anxiety disorder.
+Most kids have moved past the worst of separation anxiety by age 3.
+Brief nervousness with new situations (new school, new babysitter) is still normal.
+But intense separation distress that lasts more than four weeks at this age may point to separation anxiety disorder.

 7+